lit/lit/dev-docs/lit-labs-lifecycle.md

 To this end, a labs package will go through three phases:

+- **Proposal**: Labs packages are cheaper to maintain than full production packages, but they are not free.
+Since introducing the [Lit RFC process](https://github.com/lit/rfcs/blob/main/rfcs/0001-rfc-process.md) we encourage all new labs packages to be proposed via an RFC.

 - **Development**: Code is starting to be checked in, but is not yet ready for consumption/feedback.
 We may publish pre-releases to npm where useful for development, but code won't otherwise be promoted or obviously discoverable.

-- **Evaluation**: Releases are published to npm under @lit-labs for evaluation purposes.
+- **Evaluation**: Releases are published to npm under `@lit-labs` for evaluation purposes.
 README has sufficient documentation to explain usage suitable for evaluation.
-The labs page on lit.dev describes the package and solicits for feedback from a specific discussion thread.
+The [labs page on lit.dev](https://lit.dev/docs/libraries/labs/) describes the package and solicits for feedback from a specific discussion thread.
 Feedback via discussions & issues may drive frequent breaking changes.

-- **Production**: Release considered stable, published to npm under @lit org, and has dedicated docs page(s) and API documentation on lit.dev.
+- **Production**: Release considered stable, published to npm under `@lit` org, and has dedicated docs page(s) and API documentation on lit.dev.
 Bugs and feature requests will be triaged and prioritized at the same level as other core packages.
 Breaking changes may happen, should be minimized to the extent possible.

 ### Phase summary